Arch Linux ARM on Raspberry Pi 4

 Unmount the two partitions:

-Insert the card into the Raspberry Pi, connect the ethernet cable and the power supply.
+Insert the card into the Raspberry Pi, and connect the ethernet cable and the power supply.

 Last, but not least: Start the Pacman keychain and populate it with the Arch Linux ARM keys.

-Ready, Arch Linux ARM is ready to be used for the project you want.
-I recommend updating the system and restarting to start the game.
+Arch Linux ARM is ready to be used for the project you want.
+I recommend updating the system and restarting it to start the game.